 Earnings are usually a combination of hourly wages and customer tips.
 High-end restaurants that have more expensive food and higher table service standards often offer better wages and the opportunity for greater income potential from tips.
 However, they may also have more rigid employment requirements, such as prior table service experience or higher education attainment than other establishments.

-The median wage in 2016 for Waiters and Waitresses in California is $23,729 annually, or $11.41 hourly.
+The median wage in 2016 for Waiters and Waitresses in California was $23,729 annually, or $11.41 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits vary by employer, but are generally available only to full-time employees.
 These benefits usually include vacation, sick leave, and medical insurance.
 Sometimes dental and vision coverage, and retirement plans may also be provided.
 Many employers offer free meals and furnish uniforms, but some may deduct these costs from employees’ wages.